Anne-Marie Essy Raggi: Biography

-Early life and education
+Early life, education, and death

 Anne-Marie Essy Raggi was born in Lauzoua, Divo, on October 8, 1918.
 She attended the school of the Sisters of Notre Dame des Apôtres in Moossou.
 She died on October 19, 2004, at the Avicenne Clinic in Abidjan-Marcory.
 She was also French by marriage to Louis Raggi.

 Activism

 In order to demand the release of Ivorian political figures imprisoned by the French colonial authorities, Anne-Marie Essy Raggi led, along with other compatriots including Marie Koré, the march of women on Grand-Bassam, a protest movement initiated by Ivorian women, who traveled from Abidjan to Grand-Bassam from December 22 to 24, 1949.

 Anne-Marie Essy Raggi is also known for her political and associative activism.
 She served as the secretary-general of the women's committee of the PDCI-RDA Sub-Section of Grand-Bassam from 1946 to 1974, honorary member of the national board of the Ivorian Women's Association (AFI), president of the Ivorian Women's Association of Grand-Bassam, member of the Economic and Social Council from 1976 to 2000, and deputy mayor of Grand-Bassam under Jean-Baptiste Mockey from 1980 to 1985.